JoshuaStapleton21/blogmaker/posts/ai_horror.md

 They call it wind because it makes you turn inside-out.
 ```

 This is the content I am here for.
-D.e.r.a.n.g.e.d. beyond belief.
+D.E.R.A.N.G.E.D. beyond belief.
 "They call it wind": yes, they actually do 🤯.
-This horror is about as effective as saying "they call it walking, because you'll come back without any bOnEs in your bOdY."
+This horror is about as effective as saying "they call it walking, because you'll come back without any *bOnEs in your bOdY*."
 Comedians should honestly give up at this point.

+So that is the list!
 Thank you for reading - I hope you enjoyed this post - I certainly did XD.
-Please email me @jstapleton17@apu.edu if you would like to dispute my ordering choices.
+Please [email](mailto:@joshua.stapleton.ai@gmail.com) me if you would like to dispute my ordering choices.
 You're wrong, but I appreciate the effort :D.